-Now, unless you have ever needed a probate lawyer, it is likely that you have no idea what one is.
+Now, unless you have ever needed a probate lawyer before, it is likely that you have no idea what one is.
 Probate law includes many areas – estate and trust administration, guardianships and conservatorships, litigation and appeals, estate planning and special needs trusts, and more.
 The Probate Pro has highly-experienced lawyers in each of these areas.
 We pride ourselves on helping you move your case through the probate court process as quickly as possible, thinking up creative solutions to your probate matters, telling it like it is, and being the top choice for a probate lawyer NEAR YOU!

-When will I need a probate lawyer?
+When will I need a probate lawyer near me?

 Here are some examples of situations that you might need our services for.
 Let’s say that someone close to you passes away, and they leave behind assets and debts that are owed to creditors.
 The Probate Pro can open their estate for you, gather all of their assets, minimize the debts where possible, maximizing what is left to transfer to the heirs.
 If it is decided that any property needs to be sold, we can help with that too.
 If the person that passed away had a Will, it will need to be admitted to the probate court, and the wishes of the deceased followed.
-We can also help Successor Trustees through the similar process when the decedent had a Trust.

 Adults and minors could both potentially require either a guardianship or conservatorship.
-Let’s say a minor comes into a large amount of money, from a parent that passes away or from a personal injury settlement or anything else.
+Let’s say a minor comes into a large amount of money, from a parent that passes away or from a personal injury settlement.
 Minors don’t have the legal ability to handle large sums of money, but a conservator could be appointed to manage the money for the benefit of the minor.
 A guardianship may be required if you have an aging parent that is no longer capable of making decisions in their best interests, such as where they can live safely, whether they should still be driving, etc. A court can appoint a guardian for your parent to assist them with making daily life decisions such as what medical treatment to pursue.
 The guardian or conservator can be someone close to them or a professional.
 The Probate Pro offers professional guardianship and conservatorship services, counsel to family members serving as guardians and conservators, as well as a licensed social worker on staff to help guide the family.